Dog Care 101

 How To Prevent Littermate Syndrome (Do These Things BEFORE Your Puppies Turn 6 Months Old!)

-TIP: The very first time that I introduce a new experience to my sibling pups (like sleeping in a crate, walking on a leash, going for a ride in the car, trying a new human food, playing outside, etc), I always want them to experience it together.
+TIP: The very first time that I introduce a new experience to my sibling pups (like sleeping in a crate, walking on a leash, going for a ride in the car, trying a new human food, or playing outside), I always want them to experience it together.
 It’s not until the second or third time that I start showing them what it’s like to experience that same thing on their own.

 These are the things you should do separately when you have two puppies close in age (for the first 6 months):

 • Take your dogs on walks separately.
-This gets them used to going places without their sibling attached at the hip.
+This gets them used to going places without their sibling always attached at the hip.
 (Even when we’re not going on a full walk, I often take just one dog with me on a leash to “get the mail.”
 They both LOVE any opportunity they get to have one-on-one time with me!)

 • Play with only one dog at a time.
 You can do this while you’re sitting on the floor with a few dog toys, or sitting on a chair and playing tug-of-war.
+(Bonus points if the other dog can see you playing and having fun with their sibling.)

 • Crate train your two puppies separately.
 Start by using two separate crates placed near one another at first.
 Then, gradually increase the distance between the crates — until eventually they can no longer see either other from their own crates.

 • Potty train your two puppies separately.
 Calendar-wise, they can be trained at the same time, but the process of physically taking your dogs outside to pee and poop should be done separately.
-(One dog should remain in their crate until you’ve taken the other dog outside, given them their treats & praise, and returned them to their own crate.)
+(One dog should remain in their crate until you’ve taken the other dog outside, given them their treat & praise, and returned them to their own crate.)

 • Talk to your dogs separately.
 Trust me, at first this makes the other dog feel very insecure (because your voice is a form of attention that most dogs crave).
 When one dog is getting high-pitched, cutesy, baby talk from their human, the other one usually can’t stand it.
 But the more you do this, the less it’s an issue.